Here's What We've Learned So Far At Harvey Weinstein's Trial

 Miriam Haley

-One thing to note: Haley recently changed her last name from Haleyi, partly due to negative attention associated with the trial.
+One thing to note: Haley recently changed her last name from Haleyi, partly because of negative attention associated with the trial.

 Haley told the courtroom that on July 10, 2006, when the then-production assistant was at Weinstein's apartment at his invitation, the producer pushed her into a bedroom and onto the bed.
 There, she said, he ignored her protests that she was menstruating, removed her tampon and forcibly performed oral sex on her as she repeatedly told him no.